PlasmaPy/PlasmaPy/docs/particles/decorators.rst

 If an annotated keyword is named ``element``, ``isotope``, or ``ion``;
-then `~plasmapy.particles.particle_input` will raise an `~plasmapy.utils.InvalidElementError`,
+then `~plasmapy.particles.particle_input` will raise an `~plasmapy.particles.exceptions.InvalidElementError`,
-`~plasmapy.utils.InvalidIsotopeError`, or
+`~plasmapy.particles.exceptions.InvalidIsotopeError`, or
-`~plasmapy.utils.InvalidIonError` if the particle is not associated with an element, isotope, or ion; respectively.
+`~plasmapy.particles.exceptions.InvalidIonError` if the particle is not associated with an element, isotope, or ion; respectively.

 .. code-block:: python